Split big buys into small repayments

 You can make additional repayments, but they will be applied to your Main Account Balance before your SmartPlan balance(s).
 Once your Main Account Balance is paid off, any additional repayments will be applied to your SmartPlan.

 At the end of the SmartPlan term, any remaining SmartPlan balance will be transferred to your Main Account Balance and accrue interest in accordance with the Credit Card Terms and Conditions.

 As any payment you make is applied to unpaid SmartPlan Repayments first, it means that any other balances that attract a higher interest rate may be repaid later and as a result may attract greater interest charges.
 Please refer to the Credit Card Terms and Conditions for more information.

 Only primary cardholders can create or cancel a SmartPlan in Online Banking or the Westpac App.
 Additional cardholders can view the details of a SmartPlan.

-If you do not pay the Minimum Payment Due by the due date, then that SmartPlan will automatically be cancelled.
+If you do not pay the Minimum Payment Due by the due date, then your SmartPlan will automatically be cancelled and a missed payment fee may be charged to your account.
 Any remaining SmartPlan balance and, any interest or establishment fees applicable to your SmartPlan will still be payable and the variable Annual Percentage Rate that applies to the relevant type of balance will apply to the amount remaining.

 - The monthly payment due includes all SmartPlan repayments plus the minimum payment due.